-- It is very important that the instructions for preparation (including admixing) and administration are strictly followed to minimize medication errors (including underdose and overdose).
+- Please refer to the updated instructions on the preparation and administration of BLINCYTO in Sections 2.5 and 2.6 of the Prescribing Information.
+It is very important that the instructions for preparation (including admixing) and administration are strictly followed to minimize medication errors (including underdose or overdose).

 - Please note that the recommended dose for BLINCYTO is by patient weight.
 Patients greater than or equal to 45 kg receive a fixed-dose.
 For patients less than 45 kg, the dose is calculated using the patient’s body surface area (BSA).

 A non-promotional REMS Fact Sheet reviewed by the FDA, with more detailed information on the serious risks associated with BLINCYTO is available in the “Materials for Healthcare Providers” section above.